prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Merchant's public key used to sign this proposal; this information
       // is typically added by the backend Note that this can be an ephemeral key.
       merchant_pub: EddsaPublicKey;

+      // Base URL of the (public!) merchant backend API.
+      // Must be an absolute URL that ends with a slash.
+      merchant_base_url: string;

       // More info about the merchant, see below
       merchant: Merchant;